AidaLlacGo/Balance_packaging_and_recyclability/README.md

 More detail regarding the available materials and food types is found on the thesis document.

 ## Usage
 * GoogleColab, and therefore python were used for this script development.
-It is recommended to use the same platform to experience the same results as described on the document.
+It is recommended to use the same platform (or Jupyter Notebook) to experience the same results as described on the document.
 * 1. Upload the OutputMaterials.xlsx file.
 * 2. Select the desired food type to be tested.
 * 3. Execute